Ohio Turnpike Toll.com

 Is I-71 a toll road in Ohio?+

 No. I-71 runs free across Ohio from Cincinnati through Columbus to Cleveland.
-It crosses the Ohio Turnpike at Exit 170 (Mansfield area), at which point you can pay a toll to use the Turnpike eastward or westward, but I-71 itself remains free throughout the state.
+It crosses the Ohio Turnpike at Exit 161 (Strongsville, southwest of Cleveland), at which point you can pay a toll to use the Turnpike eastward or westward, but I-71 itself remains free throughout the state.

 Is I-75 a toll road in Ohio?+

-No. I-75 is free for its entire 211-mile path through Ohio, from Cincinnati through Dayton, Findlay and Toledo to the Michigan state line.
-I-75 crosses the Ohio Turnpike at Exit 225 in Perrysburg (Toledo area), where you can pay a toll to use the Turnpike eastward, but I-75 itself remains free.
+No. I-75 is free for its entire path through Ohio, from Cincinnati through Dayton, Findlay and Toledo to the Michigan state line.
+I-75 crosses the Ohio Turnpike at Exit 64 in Perrysburg (Toledo area), where you can pay a toll to use the Turnpike in either direction, but I-75 itself remains free.

 Is I-77 a toll road in Ohio?+

-No. I-77 runs free from the West Virginia border through Marietta, Canton, Akron to its junction with the Ohio Turnpike at Exit 140.
-I-77 itself remains free throughout.
+No. I-77 runs free from the West Virginia border through Marietta, Canton, Akron and Cleveland, crossing the Ohio Turnpike at Exit 173.
+I-77 itself remains free throughout Ohio.
 (West Virginia portions of I-77 do have tolls; the toll boundary is the state line.)

 Is I-80 a toll road in Ohio?+